microspectrometer/dev-kit-2020/firmware/doxygen-mainpage.md

 values are forced to use the much slower, generic load and store instructions.

-The simplest example is the bit manipulation functions discussed below.
-The same reasoning applies to all the `lib` code.
+How do I know what instructions should be used?
+I manually look up the address of the register and figure it out.
+I also wrote some shortcuts to cut and paste disassembly into the code.

-*This also explains why the code is full of comments like this:*
+*That explains why the code is full of comments like this:*

 ```c
      ClearBit(UartSpi_port, UartSpi_AdcConv);